 Neighbourhood statistics: small area pupil attainment - 2010

-These tables provide information for the 2009 to 2010 academic year on institution-based and pupil residency-based small area pupil attainment broken down by gender, free school meal (FSM) eligibility and ethnicity.
+The tables provide 2010 information on residency-based pupil attainment broken down by gender, free school meal eligibility and ethnicity.

 Reference Id: SFR09/2011

 Publication data: Underlying statistical data

 These latest statistics complement the 2009 attainment figures which were previously published on 13 May 2010.
 Institution-based tables for 2009 to 2010 were published on 25 May 2011.
 Pupil residency-based tables for 2009 to 2010 were published on 16 June 2011.

 Tables based on the geographic location of institution (early years setting, school or college):

 - Pupil attainment by gender at EYFSP, KS1, KS2, KS4 and KS5 referenced by location of educational institution at national, regional, local authority district (LAD) and middle layer super output area (MSOA) level (EYFSP and KS1 only).